Religious of the Assumption: Foundation

 On 30 April 1839, under the guidance of Abbé Combalot, Anne-Eugénie Milleret de Brou (religious name Marie-Eugénie de Jésus) founded the congregation in Paris.
 Combalot was a well-known orator of the time, who had been inspired to dedicate a congregation to Our Lady of the Assumption during a pilgrimage.
 He instructed Marie-Eugénie and the first community for two years, before parting ways with them in 1841.

 The congregation expanded quickly with new communities and schools founded in France and beyond: England (1850), Nîmes (1855), Bordeaux (1860), Lyon (1862), Spain (1865), Italy (1888), Rouen (1889), Nicaragua (1892), and the Philippines (1892).
-In 1857, the Mother House was established in Auteuil, a village on the outskirts of Paris.
+In 1857, the Mother House was established in Auteuil, a village on the outskirts of Paris, where the daughter of Confederate President Jefferson Davis was briefly enrolled in 1869.

 Now at the head of a rapidly-growing congregation, Marie-Eugénie dedicated herself to the writing of Constitutions inspired by the Rule of St Augustine.
 In 1867, the congregation received its decretum laudis and in 1888, the final Constitutions were approved.

 In 1894, Marie-Eugénie was relieved of her office as Superior.
 She died on 10 March 1898, was beatified on 9 February 1975 by Pope Paul VI, and canonized on 3 June 2007 by Pope Benedict XVI.

 Along with a white veil, the original habit of the sisters was purple with a white cross on the breast.
 Today, the habits vary across the continents, but all retain some dimension of the original purple (symbolic color of penitence) and white (symbolizing joy).